vzg100/vzg100.github.io/_pages/cv.md

 ## Tulane University
 2015-2017
 Mentor: Dr. Ramgopal Mettu, PhD
-- Constructed ​a​ ​robust​ and generic approach ​to​ ​classify​ ​post​ ​translational modification​ ​sites​ ​of​   ​proteins​ via class imbalance methods
+- Constructed ​a​ ​robust​ and generic machine learning pipeline ​to​ predict ​post​ ​translational modification​ ​sites​ ​of​ proteins​ via class imbalance methods
 [Post transcriptional Modification Prediction](https://github.com/vzg100/Post-Translational-Modification-Prediction)

 2015-2016
 Mentor: Dr. Chastain Anderson, PhD
-- Mined comments about E-Cig flavors and analyzed the sentiment of the comments to determine the popularity of flavors which pose health risks when consumed inappropriately
+- Mined comments about E-Cig flavors and used machine learning based methods to analyze the sentiment of the comments to determine the popularity of flavors which pose health risks when consumed inappropriately
 [Sentiment Analysis of E. Cig flavors and possible health implications](https://github.com/vzg100/ECig-Flavor-Prefrences)

 2014-2017